h-arshadd/h-arshadd/README.md

 ## Research

-**Brain Tumor Cell Grading & Survival Prediction using MI-based Feature Selection and GenAI Approach** First author · IEEE IBCAST 2025 — International Bhurban Conference on Applied Sciences & Technology
+**Brain Tumor Cell Grading & Survival Prediction using MI-based Feature Selection and GenAI Approach** First author · IEEE IBCAST 2025 (International Bhurban Conference on Applied Sciences & Technology)

-A hybrid framework combining U-Net segmentation, GAN-based synthetic tumor generation, and MI-based feature selection for brain tumor grading and survival prediction on the BraTS 2022/23 dataset — achieving 96.5% classification accuracy and a C-Index of 0.89, outperforming SVM, CNN, and U-Net baselines.
+A hybrid framework combining U-Net segmentation, GAN-based synthetic tumor generation, and MI-based feature selection for brain tumor grading and survival prediction on the BraTS 2022/23 dataset, achieving 96.5% classification accuracy and a C-Index of 0.89, outperforming SVM, CNN, and U-Net baselines.

 ---